 This discipline requires the diver to hold their breath for as long as possible, floating face down with the respiratory tracts submerged.
 This is the only discipline where performance is measured by duration.

 Variable Weight (VWT)

-This discipline is one of the two more “extreme” versions of the sport and popularized by Luc Besson’s movie “The Big Blue”.
-Here the diver descends with the help of a heavy weight (typically in the form of a sled) to a pre-agreed depth and then ascends to the surface using their own strength including fins if they choose to.
+This discipline is one of the two more “extreme” versions of the sport and was popularized by Luc Besson’s movie “The Big Blue.”
+Here the diver descends with the help of a heavy weight (typically in the form of a sled) to a pre-agreed depth and then ascends to the surface using their own strength, including fins if they choose to.

 No Limit (NLT)

 This is the true expression of human endurance underwater.
 The diver descends with the help of a heavy weight and then ascends using any method of choice – traditionally a lift bag but in more recent times, fast counter-balance pulley systems.
 In this discipline, divers descend to depths deeper than some submarines can operate.